 Due to the nature of the preceptorship, irregular hours, shifts and hospital assignments, the instructors of the course are on call for the majority of the quarter.
 In return, there are times when we require an urgent or semi-urgent response (for example, about a scheduling issue or question).
 For those reasons, we require that (a) you provide both instructors with a both a telephone number and email address that are current, and (b) that all instructor-originated emails are answered within 24 hours.

 Point Breakdown:

-Nursing Care Plan
+Nursing Care Plan 200

-Weekly Preceptorship Updates (4 due total)
+Weekly electronic paperwork (see above table) 100

-Preceptorship Orientation Quiz
+Preceptorship Orientation Quiz 100

-Clinical Leadership Assignment (see Catalyst)
+Clinical Leadership Assignment (see Canvas) 100

 Total 500

 Final Course Grade / Grading Scale: